ganeti/ganeti/doc/walkthrough.rst

   node2   1.3T  1.3T  32.0G  1.0G 30.4G     1     3
   node3   1.3T  1.3T  32.0G  1.0G 30.4G     0     0

-.. note:: If you have the ganeti-htools package installed, you can shuffle the instances around to have a better use of the nodes.
+.. note:: If you have the Ganeti has been built with the htools component enabled, you can shuffle the instances around to have a better use of the nodes.

 Disk failures
 +++++++++++++